cometaj2/huckle/README.rst

 - SOCKS tunneling through environment variables (ALL_PROXY)

+- Auto configuration of an hcli when provided with a url to an HCLI document (e.g. huckle pull https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)

 To Do
 -----
 - Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)